Andrettin/Wyrmsun/readme.txt

 - Flavor triggers now only happen in the campaign mode.
 - Changed the "Defeat your enemies" default objective description to "Defeat your rivals".
 - The Gold resource is now "Metal".
 Gold can still be harvested, and is converted to metal at a 200% rate.
 Silver is converted to metal at a 150% rate, and copper at a 100% rate.
+- A popup is now displayed with the name of a resource when hovering over its icon.

 * Quests
 - Added a new Campaign mode, playable on a massive map with several layers.